Staying at home — what it means

 At-risk or vulnerable people in particular should stay at home, and ask others to pick up supplies for them.
 You just need to ask them to leave supplies at the door, rather than come in.

-You are at high risk if you are over 70, have a compromised immune system or have underlying health conditions.
+You're at high risk if you're over 70, have a compromised immune system or have underlying health conditions.

 People with underlying medical conditions include a compromised immune system, liver disease, cancer, kidney disease, heart disease and diabetes mellitus, pregnant people or those on immunosuppressant medications.